 There comes a time in every teenager’s life when they want to spread their wings.
 Freedom gives your teen confidence, lets them try new things and allows them to grow, but too much freedom can cause them to get into trouble.
-As a parent, how do you strike a delicate balance?
+As a parent, how do you strike a delicate balance with teens and freedom?
 It’s all about assessing the maturity of your child and deciding which freedoms will empower and teach them and which might lead them astray.

 Of course, the freedom they might need varies from teen to teen.
 Some teens can be responsible about certain things and completely misstep when it comes to others.
-It’s important to give your teen the opportunity to prove themselves.
+It’s important to give your teen the opportunity to make mistakes and learn from them.
 Let them earn your trust by affording them incrementally more freedom.

 Image Credit: Jordan McQueen

 Teens are always pushing the boundaries.
 They’re hardwired to push for more independence as they grow — even if they aren’t ready for it.
-Freedom means making decisions for themselves.
-It’s part of your job to make sure that they have a good foundation of knowledge and strong values so that they can make those decisions.
+Freedom means making decisions for themselves and feeling like a ‘grown up’.
+It’s part of your job to make sure that they have a good foundation of knowledge and strong values so that they can make educated and smart decisions.

 Not only is freedom integral to your teen’s personal development.
 If they feel too restricted, it could backfire and result in rebellion.
-If your teen sees any of the boundaries you’ve set as unreasonable, it could make them want to challenge all the guidelines you’ve set for them.
+If setting boundaries with teens isn’t handled appropriately, it could backfire and make them want to challenge all the guidelines you’ve set for them.

 Image Credit: Aral Tasher

 Freedom comes with a lot of responsibility.
 Giving your teen certain allowances is important for them to learn how to manage themselves.
 If you give your teen permission to go to a party, you’re telling them that you trust them to make wise decisions when alcohol and substances might be available.